-Machine learning (ML) is a subclass of artificial intelligence technology, where algorithms process large data sets to detect patterns, learn from them, and execute tasks autonomously without being instructed on exactly how to address the problem.
-In recent years, the wide availability of powerful hardware and cloud computing has resulted in the broader adoption of ML in different areas of human lives, from using it for recommendations on social media to adopting it for process automation in factories.
+Machine learning (ML) is a subclass of artificial intelligence (AI) technology, where algorithms process large data sets to detect patterns, learn from them, and execute tasks autonomously without being instructed on exactly how to address the problem.
+In recent years, the wide availability of powerful hardware and cloud computing has resulted in the broader adoption of AI and ML in different areas of human lives, from using it for recommendations on social media to adopting it for process automation in factories.
 And its adoption will only grow further.

 Healthcare is an industry that keeps up with the times as well.
 With the amount of data generated for each patient, machine learning algorithms in healthcare have great potential.
 So, that’s no wonder that there are multiple successful machine learning applications in healthcare right now.
 Let’s learn more about them.